Putting together a strong Pokémon Go Ultra League team is worth investing in as part of the regular Go Battle League roster.

 When forming a team, note you are only allowed one of each in the Go Battle League, and ideally you'd want to build a team with different type strengths and defence.

-Our Pokémon Go Ultra Team recommendations in the National Pokédex order:
+Our Pokémon Go Ultra Team recommendations, as of May 2022, in the National Pokédex order:

 Type: Grass / Poison

-Recommended moves: Vine Whip (Fast), Frenzy Plant, Petal Blizzard, Sludge Bomb (Charged)
+Recommended moves: Vine Whip (Fast), Frenzy Plant (Charged), Sludge Bomb (Charged)

 Venusaur weaknesses: Fire, Flying, Ice, Psychic